Cloud computing and finance

 The ever-growing regulatory environment and need for rapid analytics is also increasing demand from financial institutions for computing power.
 On the risk management side, internal calculations for stress testing, capital requirements and VaR often rely on Monte Carlo simulations, whereby repeated random sampling allows for an estimation of the distribution of future PnL; this places a significant computational burden on banks due to requirements necessitating their daily calculation.
 The growth in the use of various valuation adjustment to derivatives trading, such as CVA, is case in point of this computing need.
 These simulations estimate the future path of derivative positions, at multiple time intervals, with the aim of computing the expected exposure at any given time.

-Migration to cloud computing enables these tasks to be performed far quicker and at a lower cost.
+Migration to cloud computing in finance enables these tasks to be performed far quicker and at a lower cost.
 Furthermore, banks will not have to continue adjusting their IT infrastructure as the regulatory landscape evolves, providing greater certainty over their future spending on computing.